Generic selectors

 Mary was impregnated by God the Father using His Holy Spirit of power to accomplish it.
 If the Holy Spirit were a living being, God could plainly not be the legitimate father of Jesus.
 However, Jesus Christ Himself proclaimed God to be His father, as is recorded over fifty times in the Bible.

-LUKE 3:22 And the Holy Spirit descended upon Him in a bodily form like a dove; and there came a voice from heaven, saying, "You [Jesus Christ] are My beloved Son; in You I am well pleased."
+LUKE 3:22 And the Holy Spirit descended in bodily form like a dove upon Him; and a voice came from heaven which said, "You [Jesus Christ] are My beloved Son; in You I am well pleased."

 Furthermore, Jesus Christ only ever prayed to God His Father—never to the Holy Spirit.
 While the Holy Spirit was the power by which Mary came to be with child, it is never acknowledged by Jesus Christ as a living being—much less equal with God, both of which would have to be true to support a Trinity.

 If the Holy Spirit is a living being equal to God who impregnated Mary, Jesus Christ would by all rights have to be the Son of the Holy Spirit.
-While God could have adopted Jesus as His Son after His birth, this is refuted by Scripture, which says Jesus was “begotten of the Father[37] and “the only begotten son” of God[38].
-Importantly, if God was the adoptive father of Jesus, the Bible could not say Jesus Christ was begotten by God.
+While God could have adopted Jesus as His Son after His birth, this is refuted by Scripture, which says Jesus was “begotten of the Father[35] and the “begotten son” of God[36].
+Importantly, if God was the adoptive Father of Jesus, the Bible could not say Jesus Christ was begotten by God.
 For God to have begotten Jesus Christ through Mary, the Holy Spirit cannot be a living being, leaving the only possible explanation that it is the power of God as clearly proclaimed by the angel Gabriel:

-LUKE 1:35 And the angel answered and said to her, “The Holy Spirit shall come upon you, and the power of the Highest shall overshadow you; and for this reason, the Holy One [Jesus] being begotten in you shall be called the Son of God.
+LUKE 1:35 And the angel answered and said to her, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One [Jesus] who is to be [begotten] will be called the Son of God.

 Saints Begotten by God Using the Holy Spirit

-The saints are called the children of God[39] because they are begotten by Him.
-Obviously, any man who begets a child is the father, so God is the father of all those He has begotten and He is named as such over 200 times in the NT.
+The saints are called the children of God[37] because they are begotten by Him.
+Obviously, any man who begets a child is the father, so God is the Father of all those He has begotten and He is named as such over 200 times in the New Testament.
 In fact, God is referred to as our Father more than any other name!

-1 JOHN 3:9 Everyone who has been begotten by God does not practice sin because His [God’s] seed of begettal is dwelling within him [the Holy Spirit], and he is not able to practice sin because he has been begotten by God.
+1 JOHN 3:9 Whoever has been [begotten] of God does not sin, for His [God’s] seed [of begettal] remains in him [the Holy Spirit]; and he cannot sin, because he has been [begotten] of God.

 Only the Holy Spirit from God is dwelling within us[38] so the seed of our begettal by God is the Holy Spirit.
 The word seed is the Greek word sperma and sperm, by itself, is not a living being—it must be conjoined with the egg of a woman to become a living being.
 As was the case with the begettal of Jesus Christ, the Holy Spirit cannot be a living being because God could not then be our Father.